IvanPraskov/RealTestingWithTestContainers/README.md

 - [ ] Add endpoint to manually approve/reject a credit request
 - [ ] On approval return multiple credit offers with different interest rates and periods
 - [ ] Add eventing to notify other service/s once credit request is approved and try to test this

 ---

-## Key Features

-- **Credit Scoring System**: Evaluates credit requests based on income, debt, and credit history.
-- **Employment History API**: Simulates an external service for fetching employment data.
-- **Integration Testing with Testcontainers**: Highlights how to avoid heavy mocking and create meaningful tests.

----